ATS Workshop Descriptions

 QM Now What: Have you taken QM's DYOC or APPQM: This self-paced workshop will guide you through applying the QM concepts to build a robust online course.
 By the end of this workshop, you will have developed a fully online course that is ready for QM review.

-Group Workshops & Webinars: See the ATS Calendar for Dates/Times
+Group Workshops & Webinars: See the ATS Calendar for Dates/Times and Zoom or Google links

 Introduction to Canvas for Faculty: Learn the basics of setting up and building a course in Canvas.
 Learn how to import your Blackboard content.
 Format: (G) Group Session, see ATS Calendar.
+Summer 2021 - Canvas Bootcamp: Two-day intensive Introduction to Canvas and basic course design.

 Canvas Advanced Workshops: See ATS Calendar for a list of advanced "Canvas Competency" workshops including Creating and Managing Assignments, Grading, Weighting Grades, Creating Quizzes, and Creating and Managing Discussions.
 These workshops topics change each month.
 Format: (G) Group -- See the ATS Calendar